Wooden Chairs on a beach

 • You can work while you receive Social Security retirement (or survivors) benefits.

-• If you begin taking Social Security before reaching full retirement age, there are restrictions on how much you can earn.
+• If you begin taking your Social Security before reaching full Social Security retirement age, make sure you’re aware of the earnings limits.
+There are restrictions on how much you can earn.

 • If you earn more than the allowable income, your benefits may be reduced.

-• If you want the option of earning more than the legally allowed limit, consider delaying Social Security benefits.
+• If you want the option of earning more than the legally allowed limit, consider delaying the start of your Social Security benefits.

 • Regulations are subject to change.